Bonaventura Peeters the Younger: Life

 A notarial act dated 8 October 1681 references a voyage by Bonaventura on the Dutch ship 'De Leeuw', which was part of the fleet sailing to Messina.
-Peeters died in Antwerp where interred on 2 September 1702.
+Peeters died in Antwerp where he was interred on 2 September 1702.

 Work

 Bonaventura the Younger is mainly known as a marine artist, although he also painted landscapes.
 Very few of his works have been identified.
 His works are mainly marines with ships at sea or in harbours.